chad-lim/ByteFrequency/README.txt

 --------------------------------------------------------------------------------------

-# THIS README DESCRIBES THE PROGRAM
-# KNOWN FUNCTIONALITY / NON-FUNCTIONALITY, AND KNOWN BUGS
+## KNOWN FUNCTIONALITY / NON-FUNCTIONALITY:

-FUNCTIONALITY:
 It is expected that:
 	- The code can read in a text file as an input to be used by the program
 	- The program can properly obtain and decipher input arguments, which